reverse0x90/edCTF/README.md

 You can run edCTF within a Docker container with the following commands:
 ```
 docker build -t edctf . \
-  && docker run --restart=unless-stopped -p 80:80 -p 443:443 --name edctf_server -d edctf
+  && docker run --restart=unless-stopped -p 80:80 -p 443:443 -d edctf
 ```
-edCTF can then be accessed via http or https your host machine.
+edCTF can then be accessed at <http://localhost> or <https://localhost>

 ### Local
 You can also install edCTF locally, assuming you're using something similar to Ubuntu or Debian.
 Dependancies that are not listed above are installed with aptitude.